Preventing Home Foreclosure

 - Selling Your Home Before Foreclosure

-At The Law Offices of Ronald I. Chorches, you will find a lawyer with decades of experience handling bankruptcy and other debt-relief solutions to help clients prevent house foreclosures in Hartford, Connecticut, and the surrounding areas.
-With a shared dedication to helping clients find a fresh financial start, we will work with you personally to discuss your options and help you find the solution you need.
+At The Law Offices of Ronald I. Chorches, our bankruptcy attorneys have decades of experience handling bankruptcy and providing other debt-relief solutions to help clients prevent house foreclosures in Hartford, Connecticut.
+With a shared dedication to helping clients find a fresh financial start, we will work with you personally to discuss your options and help you find the best solution for your case.

 People often think of foreclosure in strictly financial terms.
 What does it mean for your credit score?
 How will it impact your ability to get a loan in the future?
 These are important questions, but some experts point out that it’s more than money.
 There is also an emotional side.
 There’s a mental side.
 They claim that losing a home can be traumatic in the same way as losing a loved one or getting divorced.